-UPDATE 2-BBVA profit jumps on Mexican lending, one-offs
+UPDATE 3-BBVA's caution on Turkey overshadows solid Q3 results in Mexico

 Excluding one-off operations, net profit in the quarter would have fallen 9 percent to 1.04 billion euros, also in part due to higher provisions.

+The net gain in Chile helped to improve the bank’s core tier-1 fully loaded capital ratio - the strictest measure of solvency - by 50 basis points to 11.34 percent at end-September compared with 10.8 percent in June.
+On an underlying basis, capital was down 6 basis points against the previous quarter.

-In its main market of Mexico, the company’s net profit climbed 18.5 percent to 642 million euros ($730.34 million), underpinned by stronger lending activity.
+In Mexico, the company’s net profit climbed 18.5 percent to 642 million euros ($730.34 million), underpinned by stronger lending activity.

-Shares in BBVA rose 0.7 percent after results were broadly welcomed by analysts.

-“Overall, we regard these as sound numbers by BBVA under challenging conditions, which underpins our thesis about gradual normalisation of Spain’s earnings and structurally high returns in (some) emerging markets,” UBS said in a note to analysts.

 However as with other European banks, Spanish lenders are struggling to improve their financial margins due to ultra-low interest rates.